mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Totals Cr59720 13.607kg —

-an artillery recoil system and measures to reduce its enormous kick but is still not a weapon for the faint- hearted.
+an artillery recoil system and measures to reduce its enormous kick but is still not a weapon for the faint-hearted.
 The MDS is often encountered as an anti-battle dress weapon.

 **PORCUPINE RIFLE GRENADE DISCHARGER**